 On-chain analysis can provide indicators for trading and insights that are not visible elsewhere.
 One of the top on-chain analysts is Willy Woo, who provides valuable charts and models for predicting current and future trends.

 What are SegWit Transactions?

-SegWit Transactions are one of the most important scaling solution for Bitcoin.
-It essentially moves the digital signature data from a group of blocks to another, freeing up space and speeding up processing.
+SegWit transactions are one of the most important scaling solutions for Bitcoin.
+It essentially moves the digital signature data from one group of blocks to another, freeing up space and speeding up processing.